An elderly female hand holds a mock United States government Medicare Health Insurance card.

 • Only pays Part B premium.

-• Does not pay for any other Part B coinsurance or for Part A. QI program allows a slightly higher income
+• Does not pay for any other Part B coinsurance or for Part A. The Qualifying Individual (QI) program allows a slightly higher income.

 Qualified Disabled Working Individual (QDWI)